2024 United States Senate elections: Utah

 One-term Republican Mitt Romney was elected in 2018 with 62.6% of the vote.
 On September 13, 2023, Romney announced he would not seek reelection in 2024.

 The Republican nominee was U.S. representative John Curtis, who defeated Riverton Mayor Trent Staggs, and state House speaker Brad Wilson, in the primary election.

 The Democratic nominee was professional skier Caroline Gleich.

 Vermont

 Three-term independent Bernie Sanders was re-elected in 2018 with 67.4% of the vote.
 He was challenged by artist Cris Ericson, an independent perennial candidate.
 Businessman Gerald Malloy, who was the Republican nominee for the Senate in 2022, secured the Republican nomination unopposed.

 Virginia

 Two-term Democrat Tim Kaine was reelected in 2018 with 57.0% of the vote.
 On January 20, 2023, he confirmed he was running for reelection to a third term.
 Governor Glenn Youngkin, who would be term-limited in 2025, was considered a possible Republican candidate.

 On July 18, 2023, Navy veteran Hung Cao announced he would run as a Republican.
 Cao unsuccessfully ran for the U.S. House of Representatives against Democrat Jennifer Wexton in 2022.

+Kaine defeated Cao 54% to 45%.